+The foot and ankle are critical in keeping a person upright and stable through functional weightbearing movement.
 The foot and ankle are involved in shock absorption, propulsion, balance mechanisms, and provide essential information to the brain for motor planning of the whole kinetic chain.

 - 2.5 hours of online video tutorials

 - Downloadable PDF notes